AudioKit/AudioKit/docs/AKSampler.md

 **Sampler** provides three distinct mechanisms for loading samples:

 1. `loadRawSampleData()` allows use of sample data already in memory, e.g. data generated programmatically or read using custom file-reading code.
-2. `loadAKAudioFile()` allows reading standard file formats like WAV, CAF, AIFF, etc.  from an instance of **AKAudioFile**. `loadCompressedSampleFile()` allows reading `.wv` files which have been compressed using [Wavpack](http://www.wavpack.com/).
+2. `loadAudioFile()` allows reading standard file formats like WAV, CAF, AIFF, etc.  from an instance of **AVAudioFile**. `loadCompressedSampleFile()` allows reading `.wv` files which have been compressed using [Wavpack](http://www.wavpack.com/).
 3. `loadUsingSfzFile()` loads entire sets of samples by interpreting a simplistic subset of the "SFZ" soundfont file format.

-`loadRawSampleData()`, `loadAKAudioFile()`, and `loadCompressedSampleFile()` all take a "descriptor" argument (see next section below), whose many member variables define details like the sample's natural MIDI note-number and pitch (frequency), plus details about loop start and end points, if used.
+`loadRawSampleData()`, `loadAudioFile()`, and `loadCompressedSampleFile()` all take a "descriptor" argument (see next section below), whose many member variables define details like the sample's natural MIDI note-number and pitch (frequency), plus details about loop start and end points, if used.
 For `loadUsingSfzFile()` allows all this "metadata" to be encoded in a SFZ file, using a simple plain-text format which is easy to understand and edit manually.

 The mapping of MIDI (note number, velocity) pairs to samples is done using some internal lookup tables, which can be populated in one of two ways: